ssuryanarayanan/Qi-Docs/docs/Writing data.md

 **Operation**
 Inserts the items into the specified stream.
 Will throw an exception if any index in items already has an event.
 If any individual index has a problem, the entire operation is rolled back and no insertions are made.
 The streamId and index that caused the issue is included in the error response.

-There are also overloads of the InsertValues method that allow the user to put a ‘batch’ of writes together and send data to multiple streams in the same operation.
-For more information see the Advanced Topics: ‘Methods that act upon Multiple Streams’ section.

 ##PatchValue( )

 *_Qi Client Library_*